 The City of Markham, through the vision of Council and senior staff, has put in place a number of strategic initiatives and partnerships over time to support diversity, equity and inclusion.
-In addition, the City has a longstanding history of hosting events that celebrate the diversity and ethno-cultural makeup of the city including Black History Month.
-In 1989, the City of Markham established the now Race Relations Committee, with leaders from Markham's Black community, to consult with the community to advise Council on matters involving race relations, ethno-cultural equity and other related issues and to recommend to Council appropriate policies and procedures which will enhance race relations and ethno-cultural equity in the City.
-Also in 1989, the Changing Community/Changing Needs Race Relations Conference was held.
+In 1996, the Markham Race and Ethno-Cultural Equity Committee was established (now called the Race Relations Committee).
 In 2009, the City of Markham was a signatory to the Coalition of Municipalities against Racism and Discrimination (CMARD), now called the Coalition of Inclusive Municipalities.
 In 2010, the City launched its original Diversity Action Plan- Everyone Welcome (2010 - 2019), which was a transformational action plan based on extensive community consultations that supported the process of cultural change in the City.
 In 2018, the Council endorsed the City of Markham Inclusion Charter and was a signatory to the Inclusion Charter for York Region - a community initiative that brought together a range of entities with a shared commitment to create an inclusive environment with equality for all who work, live and play in the region.
 In 2020, Markham Council unanimously endorsed a strategy to combat anti-Black racism with a number of specific recommendations.